 If you install a basement bedroom or bedrooms, an egress window is required in each bedroom.
 If you have an existing home and you add a sleeping room in an unfinished basement, the code requires that you install an egress window in the sleeping room or rooms.

 There are easy ones and difficult ones.
 Much of the added expense comes from buried utilities and difficult access.
 Interior complications include electrical wires and plumbing pipes.
 We have enough experience around the city to understand the soil characteristics as well.
 A good starting point is $3,900 for a complete project.
-If you take some of the work away from us the price drops, there is also a savings for doing several at once.
+If you take some of the work away from us, the price drops.
+There is also a savings for doing several egress windows at once.

 In addition to getting your egress window installed properly, we need to get a permit.
-In most cases there is going to be a code upgrade required to verify that your home has the latest and greatest safety features of a wired together system that includes a CO (Carbon Monoxide) monitor.
-We understand that this is apt to push the project over the budget so we offer to provide this service at cost plus $75.
+In most cases, there is going to be a code upgrade required to verify that your home has the latest and greatest safety features of a wired together system that includes a CO (Carbon Monoxide) monitor.
+We understand that this is apt to push the project over budget, so we offer to provide this service at cost plus $75.

 The other option is to have only one unit wired in to a separate circuit and the rest be RF (Radio Frequency) controlled.
 The idea here is that if one detector alerts then the rest will too.
 We will provide the units at cost and the $75 surcharge for getting the work done.

-If your in the Boise, Idaho area and looking for Egress Windows installation, give Levco a call and we’d be happy to give you pricing on your project once we have personally evaluated your unique application.
-We can be reached at 947-7261.
+If you’re in the Boise, Idaho area and looking for Egress Windows installation, give Levco a call and we’d be happy to give you pricing on your project once we have personally evaluated your unique situation.
+We can be reached at 208-947-7261.

 We are always eager to discuss egress windows and your unique situation.
 Contact us today to book a visit 208-947-7261